seba3510/seba3510/README.md

 # 💫 About Me:
  Hi there!
 I'm a Computer Science student at the University of Puerto Rico, Bayamón Campus, currently pursuing a degree with an emphasis on Information Systems.<br><br>I'm passionate about Web Development, especially front-end.
-To deepen my knowledge, I'm currently working through the JavaScript Course offered by <a href="https://www.theodinproject.com/">The Odin Project</a>, a self-paced open-source web development curriculum.<br><br>In addition, I'm currently participating in <a href="https://www.codepath.org/">CodePath's</a> Intermediate Web Development Course (WEB-102).
+To deepen my knowledge, I'm currently working through the [JavaScript Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript) offered by [The Odin Project](https://www.theodinproject.com/), a self-paced open-source web development curriculum.<br><br>In addition, I'm currently participating in CodePath’s Intermediate Web Development Course (WEB-102).
 This is a hands-on, 10-unit course that emphasizes building real-world web applications while strengthening intermediate-level coding skills.

 # 💻 Tech Stack: